 Wedded to Barbara in San Diego in 2008, how’s married life?

 Wonderful!
 All relationships have their ups and downs, and we’ve experienced them, including life-changing ones.
-We enjoy our home, we walk together three times a week, a three mile courses at a brisk conversational pace, and add a couple of Saturday with walkers on Saturday at Sixth & Laurel.
+We enjoy our home, we walk together three times a week, three-mile courses at a brisk conversational pace, and add a couple of Saturday with walkers on Saturday at Sixth & Laurel.